About this article

 1. Where can I go in India for a deep, authentic spiritual experience — not just a yoga retreat?

-India has countless places offering yoga and wellness, but if you're looking for something deeper, here are some respected centers:
+India has countless places offering yoga and wellness, but if you're looking for something deeper, here are some respected centers: If you're from Australia, New Zealand, the UK, or Canada, see our India Travel Guide for Australians for country-specific logistics including visa, flights, and South India itineraries.

 - Advaita Vedanta (non-dual philosophy): Arsha Vidya Gurukulam (with centers in Rishikesh and Coimbatore) offers serious study programs for those wanting to understand Vedanta deeply.